ApostolosTzo/Wordle_Game/README.md

 ```bash
 python Wordle.py
 ```
+1. You will be prompted to select a difficulty( 1 for Easy, 2 for Medium).
+2. Enter your name for the Leaderboard.
+3. Type your guesses into the terminal.

 ### Option 2: Run the graphical interface.
 It features a start menu, a visual grid, and a real-time timer.
 ```bash
 python wordle_gui.py
 ```
+1. **Select Difficulty:** Use the radio buttons on the main menu to choose **Easy** (6 attempts) or **Medium** (4 attempts).
+2. **Start Game:** Click "Start", enter your name, and play using the on-screen grid or your keyboard.
+3. **Timer:** A real-time timer tracks your solve speed.

 ## Customizing Window Size:
 You can optionally pass width and height arguments to the GUI script: